Berlinale Protection and Hygiene Policy

 The 72nd Berlin International Film Festival is taking place from February 10 to 20, 2022 as an in-person event.
 To guarantee the safety of all visitors and guests, the Berlinale has developed a comprehensive protection and hygiene policy.
 The guidelines regarding health protection during the festival are based on the general Covid-19 regulations of the State of Berlin as well as supplementary provisions by the Berlin Senate and are mandatory for all visitors and guests.

 The Berlin Senate has specified the 2G-plus-mask-plus-test model as a basic requirement for holding the Berlin Internationalen Film Festival, meaning participants must be vaccinated against or have recovered from Covid-19 as well as adhering to the supplementary measure of presenting the negative result of a point-of-care (PoC) antigen test carried out within the last 24 hours and following the general requirement to wear a mask at all times.
+People who have received a "booster" vaccination as well as people who have recovered from Covid-19 and have already received two vaccinations are exempt from the requirement to provide a negative test result.

 Please note that by participating in the Berlinale, you agree to adhere to these regulations.